syncfusion-content/fileformat-docs/File-Formats/XlsIO/Create-read-edit-excel-files-in-blazor-c-sharp.md

 {% endhighlight %}
 {% endtabs %}

-8.Create a new MemoryStream method with name as CreateExcel and include the following code snippet to create a simple Excel document in Blazor Client-Side application.
+9.Create a new MemoryStream method with name as ``CreateExcel`` and include the following code snippet to create a simple Invoice formatted Excel document in Blazor Server-Side application.

 {% tabs %}
 {% highlight c# %}